 FLITTERFLOP: "Well, that's a blessing at least!"

 M: (ignoring the interruption): "Occult science teaches that after the dissolution of the body, the discarnate mind experiences one of three states: a period of fully awakened consciousness, chaotic dreams, or completely dreamless sleep.
 If physiologists find the cause of dreams and visions in an unconscious preparation for them during our waking hours, why cannot the same be true for post-mortem dreams?
 I simply repeat what occult science has always known and taught: sleep is the little death.
-After death, before the spiritual eyes of the soul begins a performance according to a programme learnt and very often unconsciously composed by ourselves: the practical carrying out of either our correct beliefs or the illusions that we ourselves have created.
+After death, before the spiritual eyes of the Higher Self begins a performance according to a programme learnt and very often unconsciously composed by ourselves: the practical carrying out of either our correct beliefs or the illusions that we ourselves have created.
 These are the post-mortem fruits of the tree of life.
-Although belief or unbelief in consciousness after death is unable to influence the unconditioned reality of the fact itself, what the personality believed or did not believe during life cannot fail to colour that fact with its preconceptions after death.
+Although belief or unbelief in consciousness after death is unable to influence the unconditioned reality of the fact itself, what we believed or did not believe during life cannot fail to colour that fact with our preconceptions after death.
 I trust you both understand me now?"

 FLITTERFLOP: "I begin to.
 Materialists, disbelieving in everything that is not verifiable by their senses and so-called scientific reasoning, and rejecting every spiritual manifestation, regard earthly life as the only conscious existence.
 According to this belief, or rather unbelief, they will lose their personal 'Ego' after death and fall into dreamless sleep until their next incarnation.
 Is that right?"